acisops/acis_anomaly_pages/source/stuck_status_bit.rst

 .. note::

-    As of this writing, the latest ACIS Flight Software Patch is F, Optional Patch G. An update has been developed to the ``buscrash`` patch which would prevent this anomaly, but has not been deemed critical enough to drive a flight software update at this time.
+    As of this writing, the latest ACIS Flight Software Patch is F, Optional Patch G, Version 53.
+An update has been developed to the ``buscrash`` patch which would prevent this anomaly, but has not been deemed critical enough to drive a flight software update at this time.